 The first owner of the house was John Holcombe (Halcombe), a plasterer from Balmain who apparently moved in after his marriage to Vera May Pride in 1916.
-For some years the house was named Corelli and it remained in Holcombe ownership until 1981.
+The house still carries an embossed copper name plate, Corelli, and it remained in Holcombe family ownership until 1981.
+The façade has a circular leadlight feature window.
+The origin of the name is not known.
+One may ask if it was named after the Italian and violinist Arcangelo composer Corelli (1653-1713).
+If so, what was the connection?

-The house is associated with politician Rodney Mark Cavalier, elected to the State seat of Fuller (later redrawn as Gladesville) representing the Labor Party in 1978.
-He became Minister for Education from 1984 to 1988 in the Wran and Unsworth governments and resided here for a few years.
+This house is associated with politician Rodney Mark Cavalier, elected to the State seat of Fuller (later redrawn as Gladesville), representing the Labor Party in 1978.
+He was Minister for Education from 1984 to 1988 in the Wran and Unsworth governments and resided here for a few years.